cs1302uga/cs1302-ce20/README.md

    * The stage should NOT be resizable by the user via dragging the window corner.

 1. Update your code so that it has the same scene graph and visual appearance provided in the previous step.
-   **Recompile before continuing.**
+The three new buttons below the main `ImageView` object **Recompile before continuing.**
    Also stage and commit your changes.